sookinoby/mxnet-ccn-samples/README.md

 ```

 ## Training the network
 We are training the network using GPU, since it's faster.
-We are training the network for 10 epoch "num_epoch = 10".
-A single pass-through of the training set is referred to as one epoch.
-We also periodically store the trained model in a JSON file, and measure the
-train and validation accuracy.
+A single pass-through of the training set is referred to as one epoch, and we are training the network for 10 epochs "num_epoch = 10".
+We also periodically store the trained model in a JSON file, and measure the train and validation accuracy to see our neural network 'learn.'

-For Windows users, use only CPU.
-MXNet has bug in GPU implemention for Windows.

 Here is the code:
 ```python